tomeshnet/prototype-cjdns-pi/README.md

 During the installation, you may be able to pick a profile, or choose between many modules.
 To learn what each module is for, look at [MODULES.md](./docs/MODULES.md).
 This is important for the installation.

+There is also the [contrib](./contrib/) folder for software that has been contributed to the project, but which might not actually be maintained by the core developers.

 ## Check Status

 1. Give the Pi about 15 seconds to reboot and SSH back into it.
 You should find the status of your mesh node automatically printed.
 You can also print this anytime by running `status`.